heX16/SyncthingLazurite/README.md

 3. Open Options and **set Syncthing API key**.
    NOTE: the app can read the key from Syncthing’s config if you point it to the config folder.
 4. Click Connect.
 You should see your devices and folders populate within a few seconds.

-#### Everyday use
- - Keep SyncthingLazurite running in the background; the tray icon shows a quick hint of online devices.
- - Use the Events panel to glance at recent changes.
- - Pause or disconnect from Syncthing when you need to temporarily stop updates.

 #### Privacy & security
  - SyncthingLazurite talks only to your local Syncthing instance using your API key.
 No data is sent to any cloud services by this app.